DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 equipment is recognized.
-As well as the purpose for which they were designed or manufactured, objects may play a role within the processes through which social relationships are structured, mediated, tested and re-shaped.
+As well as the purpose for which they were designed or manufactured, objects may play a role within the processes through which social relationships are structured, mediated, tested and re shaped.
 Often it is how an object can be used, rather than what it is, that influences and determines the nature of various social interactions and outcomes.
 Accordingly, some objects may be subject to different kinds of ownership in the course of their use-lives.